 - Happy Little Greens Farm: A vertical farm operation focusing primarily on microgreen production, offering sustainable local urban produce solutions.

 - MaMang: Using fresh, locally grown ingredients, MaMang serves Vietnamese cuisine drawn from treasured family recipes.

 - Sweet Peaces Veggie Bistro: A veggie bistro specializing in internationally-inspired, locally-acquired, plant-based cuisine.

-- The Poke Bowl: Putting a new spin on a traditional dish known as sushi.
+- The Poke Bowl: Putting a new spin on this traditional Hawaiian dish.

 A Snapshot of the Boot Camp